New Zealand's Best Online Homewares Stores

 Junk and Disorderly I Auckland + Christchurch

 Junk and Disorderly’s collection of vintage and new items makes it easy to curate a space with real character.
-A selection of their industrial, retro, shabby chic and new items are now available on TradeMe so that you can get your vintage hunting fix even during Level 3 and beyond.
-Whether you are after furniture, cutlery, wall hangings, candle holders, pots, pans or China pieces, don’t go past Junk and Disorderly.
+A selection of their industrial, retro, shabby chic and new items are now available on TradeMe so that you can get your vintage hunting fix online Whether you are after furniture, cutlery, wall hangings, candle holders, pots, pans or China pieces, don’t go past Junk and Disorderly.

 Simon James Design I Auckland